mui/material-ui/docs/src/pages/guides/flow.md

 ## Warning
 An [existing bug in flow regarding the use of higher order components (HOC)](https://github.com/facebook/flow/issues/5382) limits the usefulness of flow by an application.
 As of November 27, 2017 we cannot recommend the use of flow typing in your application in conjunction with `material-ui`.

+This issue is under discussion in [#9312](https://github.com/mui-org/material-ui/issues/9312).